Figment (website): The Seventeen Magazine Fiction Contest

 Seventeen Magazine hosted its 2011 fiction contest on Figment.
-Girls between the ages of 15 and 21 had to write a story of less than 500 words for the chance to win a $5,000 cash prize, the opportunity to have her story published on Seventeen.com, and a phone call with Maggie Stiefvater, author of the Wolves of Mercy Falls trilogy – Shiver, Linger, and Forever.
+Girls between the ages of 15 and 21 had to write a story of less than 500 words for the chance to win a $5,000 cash prize, the opportunity to have their story published on Seventeen.com, and a phone call with Maggie Stiefvater, author of the Wolves of Mercy Falls trilogy – Shiver, Linger, and Forever.
 50 of the 60 finalists were chosen via Figment user votes, and the other 10 were picked by Seventeen editors.
 The grand prize winner was to be announced on April 1, 2012.

 The Zinch Scholarship Contest

 Users in high school or college were challenged to write a 600-character story about their coming-of-age moment and to submit to it the Figment page at Zinch.com for a chance to win a $500 scholarship.
 The judge of the contest is author Jonathan Safran Foer, writer of Extremely Loud and Incredibly Close.
 Entries could be submitted until March 31, 2012.